I love to escape to create.

 Anyway, my novel outline is still moving along despite such things, but it was a rough week here, too.
 It’s just that I can’t yet see some pieces.
 However, I know it will come together.
 Also, it doesn’t hurt that things always work out – for better or worse.

 Did you know that the links to the Parts and Plot Milestones will show you storytelling like you’ve never seen?
-If you visit those links, you will see the major parts of a plotline get built and illustrated from hook to climax.
+If you visit those links, you will witness the major parts of a plotline get built and illustrated from hook to climax.
 You will see how to create a beginning, middle, and ending for scenes including how to connect and pace them.
 Action steps accompany each video.
 No cost.
 No email required.

 We now return to our regularly scheduled thought parade.”